-All inquiries and complaints should be addressed to Cheryl Wallace, Executive Director of Human Resources, Compliance & Security, 908-526-1200, ext 8260.
+All inquiries and complaints should be addressed to Cheryl Wallace, Vice President for Human Resources, Compliance & Security, 908-526-1200, ext 8260.
 Personal counselors are available for assistance in the Advising and Counseling Office, College Center C-163.

 Sexual Misconduct and Violence